sonic-net/SONiC/doc/y_cable/design_doc.md

 - We need to have a vendor to corresponding Y cable module mappings defined and accessible somewhere for PMon container to import

   - Before calling any Y cable API, how do we know which type/vendor does the Y cable belong to ?
-  - Also lets suppose once the type/vendor of the cable is known from where does PMon container or cli import the module ?
+  - Also lets suppose once the type/vendor of the cable is known from where does interested application import the module ?
   - Since there can be many specs which vendors follow (8636, 8624 etc.) for transceivers it is important to have a solution which meets all requirements so that the API access is available to whoever wants to invoke it.
   - another issue is how do we support the multiple vendors modules/packages which could be used by both SONiC PMon container docker as well as the sonic cli (sonic-utilities).
 Basically the package should be available both in host and container.
 Although we are moving towards a model where cli should not need to import Y cable modules but it is still preferred have it accessible

 #### Proposed Solution

-- We define a file which would contain vendor to module mapping and put it in a place which is accessible to both PMon container and host
+- We define a file which would contain a mapping from vendor/part number to the appropriate Y-cable module to load and put it in a place which is accessible to both PMon container and host which can be present in sonic_platform_common
-- The vendor to module mapping can be present in a file which could be present in sonic_platform_common
 - It makes sense to keep the mapping file in the sonic_y_cable package so that it can be updated in the same pull request when a vendor adds a new cable implementation.
 However, we cannot install data files outside of the Python directory via a wheel.
 Considering this we propose to make this a Python file which simply contains a 2D dictionary which can be used to look up the module path.
 If the file is part of the sonic_y_cable package, it will be installed in both the PMon container and the host

 For example